BangboLiang/OCSCC/README.md

 export LD_LIBRARY_PATH=~/or-tools_x86_64_Ubuntu-22.04_cpp_v9.11.4210/lib/:$LD_LIBRARY_PATH
 ```

+You can also change the file: config.sh for convenience.

 2. Compile

 You can use make to compile, before that, you should change `INCLUDE_PATH` and `LIB_PATH` of Makefile to your own paths.
 After that, you can use `make`: